elastic/logstash/README.md

 ### RVM install (optional)

-If you prefer to use rvm (ruby version manager) to manage Ruby versions on your machine, follow these directions:
+If you prefer to use rvm (ruby version manager) to manage Ruby versions on your machine, follow these directions.
+In the Logstash folder:

 ```sh
 gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3